Skip to content

 return problem_details_response(error)

-case Success(detail):
+case Success(candidate):

 Patterns to follow:

-• Depends(require_workspace_match("scope")) for RBAC on every route.
+• Depends(require_operations_scope("scope")) for operator-side RBAC on every route.

 • match/case on ResultFailure maps to problem_details_response() (RFC 9457), Success continues to build the response.